cuijiyao01/docker-k8s-training/resources/BasicNetworkKnowhow.md

 ## Proxies
 * Every request that goes outside of the SAP intranet to the internet goes through a proxy.
 A proxy typically provides multiple functions such as caching, blocking/filtering, reporting, and network address translation (NAT).
 * A device that performs NAT (such as our proxy) forwards the request to the real target (outside IP address) and hides the internal requesting computer's IP address by inserting its own IP address as the 'from' address in the request.
 This way all computers behind a proxy appear as having the same source IP address.
 * In order to be able to send a request outside of the SAP intranet, each client (e.g. browser) has to set a proxy address.
 All requests that go outside of the office network zone must go through the proxy server.
-Http(s) requests are forwarded through the proxy, most other protocols and ports are blocked.
+HTTP(S) requests are forwarded through the proxy, most other protocols and ports are blocked.
 * Each SAP location that has its own local independent internet connection has its own proxy, e.g. `proxy.wdf.sap.corp`, `proxy.shg.sap.corp`, etc.
 * These proxies are so-called [forward proxies](https://en.wikipedia.org/wiki/Proxy_server) because they forward requests from the intranet to the external internet.
 * There are also so-called [reverse-proxies](https://en.wikipedia.org/wiki/Reverse_proxy) whose main purpose is to distribute incoming requests from the internet to systems in the [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing)) (see also below) and make the responses appear as coming from a single server.